Beneboe/Multi-Label-Text-Classification/README.md

   - weights/
 - 10 - Training the AmazonCat-13k Dataset.py

-Finally, run the *10 - Training the AmazonCat-13k Dataset.py* file.
+Before running the training, the dataset needs to be [preprocessed](#preprocessing-the-amazoncat-13k-dataset).
+To train the models, run the task `10 - Training the AmazonCat-13k Dataset`.

 ## Sample Classes that Occur at least 10,000 times